Scheduling jobs

 sbatch --account=<PROJECT_NAME> --mem=1G --time=01:00 example-job.sh

-And that’s all we need to do to submit a job.
-Our work is done – now the scheduler takes over and
+And that’s all we need to do to submit a job to the computing cluster.
+Our work is done – now the scheduler takes over and tries to run the job for us.

-tries to run the job for us.
 While the job is waiting to run, it goes into a list of jobs called

 the queue.
 To check on our job’s status, we check the queue using the command